 Your iPhone is due for an update.
 We’re talking about iOS 10.
-Apple’s newest version of phone’s operating system arrived for download at 1 p.m.
+Apple’s newest version of your phone’s operating system arrived for download at 1 p.m.
 Eastern on Tuesday and brings with it many changes.
 From an expansive new iMessage system to an entirely different way unlocking your phone, there’s change afoot.

 But the feature most likely to affect your everyday life is one that’s buried in another app.
 It’s called Bedtime, and you’re going to use it every day — once you finally decide it’s worth giving a try.